dell/csm-docs/content/docs/csidriver/features/powerflex.md

 ```
 > NOTE: Currently, the CSI-PowerFlex driver only supports GUID for the restricted SDC mode.

-If SDC approval is denied, then provisioning of the volume should not be attempted and an appropriate error message is reported in the logs/events so the user is informed.
+If SDC approval is denied, then provisioning of the volume will not be attempted and an appropriate error message is reported in the logs/events so the user is informed.